lawrenceevalyn/THE-DISS/README.md

 how to address the problem that I'm not actually interested in politics? current project is interesting to DH and book history people, can it still be interesting to 18thC people?
--- just eliminate that section on printers because maybe I don't need that section of the diss -- politics was in there in the first place because it's a way people try to recapture these texts -- gender??
+-- just eliminate that section on printers because maybe I don't need that section of the diss -- gender??
--- maybe after 2 chapters of corpus analysis I will see a better way to approch women and gothic writing
+-- politics was in there in the first place because it's a way people try to recapture these texts -- maybe after 2 chapters of corpus analysis I will see a better way to approch women and gothic writing

+(I was surprised by how tender and scared I felt, facing down these revisions, even though I do think the chapter and diss are pretty good and gonna get better.
+I think it's because it became actually real, and this is something that's actually important... so I think these feelings are a natural part of the process, and a symptom of how much this matters to me, and therefore something to accept as part of the process.)

 ## April 8, 2019